 For example, the quality management principles that govern ISO9001 certification: “Understanding activities as processes that link together and function as a system” and “an ongoing focus on improvement.” can all be embedded into your company’s working practices with a BPM tool.

-At the same time, proof of your organisation’s Risk-Based Thinking (RBT) which is a requirement for ISO9001:2015 can be evidenced by your approach to Business Process Modelling.
+At the same time, proof of your organisation’s Risk-Based Thinking (RBT) which is a requirement for ISO9001:2015 can be evidenced by your approach to Business Process modeling.
 Providing employees with clear pathways to retrieve definitive documentation about procedure is an excellent way to cut the risk of misunderstanding.

 The way your Quality Assurance goals are defined, maintained and monitored through BPM could also be a key way to demonstrate the organisational rigour, good governance and audit trails demanded by ISOISO13485.